dragonguide/dragonguide/contributing.md

 We very much welcome contributions, even if you are contributing on behalf of another person.
 We do need to ask you, however, that you have permission from the owner of creator of that content.
 Sometimes, the creator will mention alongside the content whether they permit copying and sharing.
 If not, then it is also possible to ask them explicitly.
 If it is not clear whether you have permission, or if you are unable to ask the owner for permission, please contact us.
 In such an instance, we will decide on a case-by-case basis.

 #### DMCA and Fair use
 Sometimes, in the interest of significance or preservation, you may be willing to contribute content for which you do not own the copyright.
-Generally, we consider this to be okay as long as it is considered "fair use", which is defined as having the following characteristics.
+Generally, if it is not reasonably possible to ask for permission from the copyright owner, and if it is considered fair use, we consider this to be okay.
+Fair use is defined as having the following characteristics.

 - Purpose and Character
 	Non-commercial, educational, or transformative uses are favored.